mikejoh/serverless-bookstore/README.md

 To remove all resource created in AWS you can run `terraform destroy`.

-### Terraform CLI commands
+## Terraform

+About Terraform (taken from the official homepage):

+_HashiCorp Terraform enables you to safely and predictably create, change, and improve infrastructure.
+It is an open source tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned._

+See the official Terraform Getting Started guide [here](https://www.terraform.io/intro/getting-started/build.html).

-Explanation on the `terraform` commands that we just ran above:
+Some words on the `terraform` commands that we ran in the guide above:

 `terraform validate`, validates the syntax of the `terraform` configuration files.